Stability investigations of isotropic and anisotropic exponential inflation in the Starobinsky-Bel-Robinson gravity: Introduction

 It should be noted that the existence of higher-than-two derivatives could destroy the stability of the quadratic gravity due to the associated Ostrogradsky ghosts \cite{Woodard:2015zca}.
 Very interestingly, however, the Starobinsky model seems to be the special quadratic gravity model being free of this ghost as indicated in Ref. \cite{Woodard:2015zca}.
 This result together with the success in predicting an inflationary universe make the Starobinsky model very unique and attractive.
 However, the precise CMB measurements may address refinements of the predictions of the Starobinsky model.
-Indeed, various extensions of the Starobinsky model have been proposed recently, e.g., see Refs. \cite{Aldabergenov:2018qhs,Rodrigues-da-Silva:2021jab,Ivanov:2021chn,Koshelev:2022olc,Ketov:2022lhx,CamposDelgado:2022sgc,Ketov:2022zhp}.
-Among them, we are currently interested in the so-called Starobinsky-Bel-Robinson (SBR) gravity proposed by Ketov \cite{Ketov:2022lhx}, whose action involves not only the $R^2$ term but also the known Bel-Robinson (BR) tensor \cite{Bel:1959uwe,Robinson:1959ev,Deser:1999jw}, which is quartic in the curvature and can be interpreted as a superstring-inspired quantum correction \cite{Iihoshi:2007vv}.
+Indeed, various extensions of the Starobinsky model have been proposed recently, e.g., see Refs. \cite{Appleby:2009uf,Myrzakulov:2014hca,Netto:2015cba,Myrzakulov:2016tsz,Elizalde:2017mrn,Liu:2018hno,Aldabergenov:2018qhs,Elizalde:2018now,Elizalde:2018rmz,Cano:2020oaa,Rodrigues-da-Silva:2021jab,Ivanov:2021chn,Koshelev:2022olc,Modak:2022gol,Ketov:2022lhx,CamposDelgado:2022sgc,Ketov:2022zhp}.
+Among them, we are currently interested in the so-called Starobinsky-Bel-Robinson (SBR) gravity proposed by Ketov \cite{Ketov:2022lhx}, whose action involves not only the $R^2$ term but also the known Bel-Robinson (BR) tensor squared \cite{Bel:1959uwe,Robinson:1959ev,Deser:1999jw}, which is quartic in the curvature and can be interpreted as a superstring-inspired quantum correction \cite{Iihoshi:2007vv}.
 In the follow-up papers, Ketov and his colleagues have found the corresponding Schwarzschild-type black holes \cite{CamposDelgado:2022sgc} as well as isotropic inflationary solutions \cite{Ketov:2022zhp} to this novel fourth-order gravity model.
 Moreover, they have pointed out that the de Sitter inflationary solution of the SBR model is unstable against perturbations, while a perturbative solution of the SBR model turns out to be an attractor one.
+It turns out that investigating whether a gravity model admits either stable or unstable de Sitter solutions is an important task because it would tell us which phase of our universe the model would be suitable for \cite{Elizalde:2014xva,Pozdeeva:2019agu}.
+See also Refs. \cite{Appleby:2009uf,Netto:2015cba} for related discussions on the (in)stability of de Sitter solutions of some non-trivial extensions of the Starobinsky model.